relacslab/relacslab.github.io/tips.md

 - Above all, what are the commonly used approaches to realize idea, considering papers in various fields?

-# Classic Papers for Fresh Graduate Students
+# Papers for Fresh Graduate Students
-To get your feet wet at computer architecture (e.g., understand common architectural design, methods, and terminologies), I recommend you read the following classic, wonderful papers published within decades!
+To get your feet wet at computer architecture (e.g., understand common architectural design and terminologies), I recommend you read the following high-quality papers published within decades!

 ## Microarchitectures
 J. A. Fisher et al., “Very Long Instruction Word Architectures and the ELI-512,” ISCA, 1983. <br />